 The point of view that interests me is the one held by the Targum’s audience, not that of the translator himself.
 My discussion does not revolve around the translator’s considerations or his level of consistency, but rather upon the connotations and connections created in the minds of his listeners, irrespective of the translator’s intentions.

-For demonstration purposes, I chose the Torah narratives of Hagar and Ishmael.
-Ishmael’s birth is described in Genesis 16, and his banishment in Genesis 21 Many verbal connections can be found between the two narratives as well as between them and the narratives that appear between them, particularly that of Isaac’s birth.
-A comparison between the verbal connections which the Torah creates, and the connections which the Targum creates or disrupts, leads to several very interesting examples of the Targum’s web of connotations.

-A methodological note: I did not make use of the source-critical readings of the biblical narratives, but rather presumed that the Targum and its audience read the biblical text as we have it today.
-I did, of course, take textual variants of the Targum into account when necessary.

 I will start with an example where the Targum creates a link between narratives, and later demonstrate how this affects a wider web of contexts.

 After Hagar loses her way in the desert, the angel appears to her and blesses her unborn child.
 The blessing commences with the words והוא יהיה פרא אדם (‘and he will be a wild ass of a man’).
 The word for ‘wild ass,’ or onager, פרא, appears in several biblical sources in the context of an unfettered desert animal that one cannot hunt.
 It seems that this sense is a very suitable blessing for Hagar’s son, who is to be free and unconstrained, despite the angel’s instruction that Hagar return and be oppressed by Sarah.